 With more than 30 years of experience in dealing with personal injury claims, McCarthy + Co. has expertise in a wide variety of fields including emergency services related accidents.
 We are a family-run business, who pride ourselves on offering honest, impartial, and helpful advice.

-If you are a firefighter and you have suffered an avoidable injury whilst on duty, get in touch with our specialist firefighter injury solicitors today to make a start on your claim or gather more information.
+If you are a firefighter and you have suffered an avoidable injury whilst on duty, get in touch with our specialist firefighter accident claims lawyers today to make a start on your claim or gather more information.
 Call us on 1800 390 555 and an experienced member of staff will discuss your situation and potential next steps.
 You can also email on firstname.lastname@example.org and we will get back to you as soon as we can.

 In contentious business, a legal practitioner shall not charge any amount in respect of legal costs expressed as a percentage or proportion of any damages (or other moneys) that may become payable to his or her client or purport to set out the legal costs to be charged to a junior counsel as a specified percentage or proportion of the legal costs paid to a senior counsel.
 A legal practitioner shall not without the prior written agreement of his or her client deduct or appropriate any amount in respect of legal costs from the amount of any damages or moneys that become payable to the client in respect of legal services that the legal practitioner provided to the client.